 (31 Aug - 03 Sept)

-biggest tourism event (now in its 10th year), though here our mandate is to look at it as a
+tourism event (now in its 10th year), though here our mandate is to look at it as a media event.

-Once again, the official publicity makes it difficult to find out in advance what exactly is
+again, the official publicity makes it difficult to find out in advance what exactly is flying

-flying when, which in turn makes it hard for spectators to plan visits.
-Even for someone keen
+when, which in turn makes it hard for spectators to plan visits.
+Even for someone keen enough

-enough to stand on the seafront craning their neck at the sky like geese for 4 days, there
+to stand on the seafront craning their neck at the sky like geese for 4 days, there is no way

-is no way to be sure of what you are really seeing or about to see, as the timetable is subject
+to be sure of what you are really seeing or about to see, as the timetable is subject to ongoing

-to ongoing change.
-Only a constantly-updated online timetable, which spectators could access
+change.
+Only a constantly-updated online timetable, which spectators could access onsite via

-onsite via their mobile devices, would remedy this.
-Unfortunately, the push to sell the £8
+their mobile devices, would remedy this.
+Unfortunately, the push to sell the £8 official

-official printed programmes as the way to find out what is flying generates confusion every
+printed programmes as the way to find out what is flying generates confusion every year, for

-year, for the 'timetable' lacks exact times, and is otherwise out of date by the time of printing.
+the 'timetable' lacks exact times, and is otherwise out of date by the time of printing.
+To get

 website and type in the 'code' ie coupon number from your printed souvenir-programme brochure.

-can key in an access code.
-(We've dealt with this and other issues related to the BAF as a
+key in an access code.
+(We've dealt with this and other issues related to the BAF as a media

 The Echo, which prints the brochures, also has some details on a day-by-day basis in its print

-is now so top-heavy with ads that it is difficult to view on a PC, never mind a mobile device.
+now so top-heavy with ads that it is difficult to view on a PC, never mind a mobile device.

+(Attempts

-(Attempts to use an ad-blocker result in the site imposing a fullscreen notice blocking the
+to use an ad-blocker result in the site imposing a fullscreen notice blocking the whole page.

-whole page.
-The only way to then view the page is to use Reader mode in Firefox, which renders
+The only way to then view the page is to use Reader mode in Firefox, which renders a basic version.)

 From there, you can discover that one of the star attractions, the Battle of Britain Memorial